pintushi/LocaleBundle/src/Pintushi/Bundle/GridBundle/Resources/doc/backend/selected_fields.md

 which must be present in the select statement of the datasource query.

-It uses `Pintushi\Bundle\GridBundle\Provider\State\SortersStateProvider` to fetch the current state of sorters, then collects `data_name` configuration options from sorters which are currently applied.
+It uses `Pintushi\Bundle\GridBundle\Provider\State\SortersStateProvider` to fetch the current state of sorters, then collects `property_path` configuration options from sorters which are currently applied.

 Keep in mind that the resulting array of fields can differ depending on the moment when provider is called, because it fetches data from the datagrid configuration and state which can be changed by extensions and listeners.